pivotal/docs-tas-adapter/install.md

       -addext "subjectAltName = DNS:*.APP-DOMAIN" \
       -days 365
     ```
-    where `APP-DOMAIN` is the base domain name that you want to use to access applications.
-Your application name will be automatically prefixed to this domain.
+    where `APP-DOMAIN` is the FQDN of the shared domain to use for application routes.
+By default, each application is mapped to a route on a subdomain of this shared domain.

     > **Note**: The TLS certificate for application ingress needs to be a wildcard certificate.